 The main components that make up some blended gases include molecules found in HFCs (Hydrogen, Fluorine, and Carbon).
 Some of the products you use, including HFO blends, may include those components.
 If you are not sure if the products you use contain those molecules, please reference the Safety Data Sheet.

 HFC-236fa (FE-36™, Trademark of DuPont; CLEANGUARD®, Trademark of Tyco Fire Products LP)

-R448A and R449A, while HFOs, do contain HFC components which will be impacted by the AIM Act.
+R448A and R449A are HFO blends that contain HFC components.
+Therefore, they are impacted by the AIM Act.

 Rely on A-Gas for Your HFCs

 A-Gas is a reclaimer first.
-As a modern reclaimer, we have invested heavily across the globe in innovative, world-class separation technology, which allows us to provide you with AHRI-certified reclaimed products.
+As a modern reclaimer, we have invested heavily across the globe in innovative, world-class separation technology, which allows us to provide you with reclaimed products that meet AHRI standards.